dream-faster/fold/README.md

 ## Features

-- Supports both Regression and Classification tasks
+- Supports both Regression and Classification tasks.
-- Feature selection on an expanding/rolling window basis (otherwise a great source of lookahead bias)
+- Online and Mini-batch learning.
-- Use any scikit-learn model/pipeline natively
+- Feature selection and other transformations (coming soon) on an expanding/rolling window basis
-- Use any univariate or sequence models (wrappers provided in [fold-models](https://github.com/dream-faster/fold-models))
+- Use any scikit-learn model/pipeline natively!
-- Use any Deep Learning Time Series models (wrappers provided in [fold-models](https://github.com/dream-faster/fold-models))
+- Use any univariate or sequence models (wrappers provided in [fold-models](https://github.com/dream-faster/fold-models)).
-- Mini-batch or Online learning
+- Use any Deep Learning Time Series models (wrappers provided in [fold-models](https://github.com/dream-faster/fold-models)).
-- Super easy syntax
+- Super easy syntax!
-- Probabilistic foreacasts (soon for Regression as well)
+- Probabilistic foreacasts (currently, for Classification, soon for Regression as well).
-- Hyperparemeter optimization / Model selection (coming soon)
+- Hyperparemeter optimization / Model selection (coming soon).

 ## Limitations

-- No intermittent time series support
+- No intermittent time series support, very limited support for non-continuous time series.
-- No multi-step ahead forecasts (at least not for now)
+- No multi-step ahead forecasts.
+If you want to forecast multiple steps ahead, transform `y` to aggregate the change over the forecasting horizon you're interested in.
-- No hierarchical time series support
+- No hierarchical time series support.

 ## Similar libraries
 It's like [SKTime](https://github.com/sktime/sktime), but with more focus and 100x less code, designed with distributed computing in mind.